Steelers

 “I’ve learned a lot from him.
 I ask him a lot of questions, especially during games, because he’s always right there coming up to me after every drive.”

-Peat acknowledges that conditioning is something he’s focused on.
+Peat said he’s focused on conditioning.
 Peat has not played more than 27 offensive snaps in a game since Jan.
-7, 2024, in what was his final game with the Saints.
+7, 2024, in his final game with the Saints.

 “It’s tough to replicate that (game conditioning),” Peat said.
 “But you just go and don’t think about it and just do the extra stuff you can in practice and in your workouts and stuff to prepare.”